GaiaViz/docs/2. Operating GaiaViz- interface and tools/index.md

 nav_order: 3
 ---

-# Screen Appearance: The Window and the Console
+# The Window and the Console

 The main windows give you the datascape and the console log events happening.
 Both need to be opened ;)